KunjShah13/personal_notes/README.md

 # personal_notes
- this my home, where I will write notes that maybe published or not.
+ this my home, where I will write notes that may or may not be published :)